gabrielrih/testernloggerwan/README.md

 # testerNloggerWAN
-Tester and logger the WAN connection.
+It tests the WAN connection and it logs the status on every change.